42infi/42infi/README.md

  ## Hey, I'm infi

  - I've been developing cheats for more than 4 years
-- Currently working on cheats for Krunker.io
+- Currently working on cheats for Krunker.io Face it
 - Also interested in: Ui/Ux design and browser game development

  <br>